pakastin/javascript-date-essentials/chapters/1_clock.md

 // ...
 ```

-Our clock is ~1ms precise, not bad.
+Our clock is ~1ms precise, not bad!

+## Compare time

 Let's again compare to the usual approach: